 Retention Rate Over Time - By Milestone

 This is calculated by taking the number new hires for the time period divided by the number of terminated employees for that time period.
-So 7-day retention in February is asking “how many hires in February lasted at least 7 days?”
+As an example, 7-day retention in February is asking “how many hires in February lasted at least 7 days?”
 And the same thing for the other time ranges.

 Leading Indicators of Retention Rate